phptek/silverstripe-verifiable/README.md

 Developers are also free and able to integrate with different backends using the module's pluggable API.
 See the "Extending" section below.

-## Extending

-The true power of this module is twofold:

- 1. Give developers the ability to supply their own data to be hashed and submitted.

-All developers need to do is declare a `verify()` method on any decorated and [versioned](https://github.com/silverstripe/silverstripe-versioned) `DataObject` subclass, and the module will call it on every write.
-Uses of this method might be to notarise uploaded `File` objects or use SilverStripe to become the next [NewsDiffs](https://newsdiffs.org/).
-See the configuration section below.

- 2. To use an alternative to Chainpoint, the module's pluggable API allows developers to use a different Merkle backend.

-See the `GatewayProvider` and `ServiceProvider` interfaces in the "src/Backend", as well as "BackendServiceFactory" to see how backends are instantiated.

 ![alt text](doc/img/screenshot-asset-admin-ss4.2.png "Screenshot from SilverStripe 4.2 asset admin")

 ![alt text](doc/img/screenshot-page-admin-ss4.2.png "Screenshot from SilverStripe 4.2 page admin")